solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     ![Result cache on and off](./media/lab3_result_set_cache_off.png)

-4. At any moment, you can check the space used bythe results cache:
+4. At any moment, you can check the space used by the results cache:

     ```sql
     DBCC SHOWRESULTCACHESPACEUSED